Child soldiers in the American Civil War: Methods of enlistment

 Although the official minimum enlistment age was 18, there were various ways boys got around this.

 First, a boy's appearance often fooled recruiters.
 It was common for teenagers to appear much older than they were.
 This was made easier during the chaos that often occurred at recruiting stations when new units were hastily formed.

 Secondly, it was easy to lie about one's age, especially given the fact that modern methods of identification (social security, driver's license, computer databases) did not exist at that time.
 Furthermore, recruiters were anxious to fill recruitment quotas.
 So, even though they were required to certify on the enlistment papers that they judged the volunteer to be of lawful age, they often turned a blind eye to an underage recruit.
 Such recruitment passivity increased as the manpower on both sides dwindled and both sides were desperate for more help.
 One trick was to have an underage recruit write "18" on his shoes and truthfully reply to the recruiter "I am over 18."

 Third, some underage boys were able to enlist with the endorsement of an adult.
 Ned Hutter, sixteen years old, joined the Confederate Army in Mississippi.
 His father vouched for Ned's work ethic and shooting ability.
 The recruiter then accepted Ned into the unit.

 Despite such workarounds, many other boys joined the military legitimately by signing up for non-combat positions.
 Many such youths signed up as musicians (such as drummers, buglers, flautists).
-There were places for 40,000 such positions in the Union Armies alone.
-They often performed other tasks, such as carrying canteens, bandages, and stretchers, to assist surgeons and nurses with the wounded; relaying orders on the battlefield; and at least a few picked up rifles and participated in the fighting.
+There were places for 40,000 such positions in the Union Armies.
+They often performed other tasks, such as carrying canteens, bandages, and stretchers, to assist surgeons and nurses with the wounded; relaying orders on the battlefield; few participated in the fighting.